Skip to main content

 Instead of submitting a PDF full of tables and paragraphs, XBRL lets you tag each line item with a digital label.
 That label tells software exactly what the data means.

 This structure makes your reports machine-readable, searchable, and easy to compare across companies and jurisdictions.
-For regulators and investors, it’s a massive step forward in transparency.
+For regulators and investors, it’s a significant step forward in transparency.

-For companies, it streamlines filing and reduces the back-and-forth caused by unclear or inconsistent submissions.
+For companies, it reduces filing complexity and the back-and-forth caused by unclear or inconsistent submissions.

 Let’s break that name down.